 Wart removal treatment varies.
 Several factors usually determine the cost.
 These factors include the clinic and the method of treatment that the doctor is going to use.
 Other factors include the number and the size of warts on the patient's body.
 However, the average cost of home-based treatment using over-the-counter medicine is over $30.
 The patient who wants to get modern wart removal treatments such as intralesional immunotherapy should be ready to part with $190.
 This procedure usually requires three sessions to work effectively.
 There is also another rather expensive treatment option, called pulsed dye laser therapy.
 This procedure goes for $360 but works effectively to eliminate warts.
 Other methods, such as cryotherapy, will cost you up to $610.

 You may require to attend an urgent care clinic for several good reasons instead of the hospital's emergency room.
-One of these reasons is that an urgent care clinic provides superb care services for patients who require time-sensitive care.
-If you decide to go to an emergency room, you won't receive the immediate care that ERs are meant to serve patients facing emergency medical situations.
+One of these reasons is that an urgent care clinic provides superb care services for patients like skin tag removal, Skin Biopsy, antibody testing for covid ,who require time-sensitive care.
+If you decide to go to an emergency room, you won't receive immediate care as ERs are meant to serve patients facing emergency medical situations.
 This means that the patient is facing a life-threatening health condition.
 You don't need to struggle to look for a healthcare provider who is not around to offer you medical care when you can head over to your nearest urgent family clinic.

-When you want to treat warts, there is no specific over-the-counter medication that is recommended.
+When you want to treat skin tags, there is no specific over-the-counter medication that is recommended.
 However, treating skin tags using salicylic acid-based wart treatments may damage the skin and cause scars.

 It is not good to use wart remover or fingernail polish on skin tags because these products are meant for hard skin surfaces such as nails and warts.
 If you need to get rid of skin tags effectively, you should ask your doctor for advice instead of using products that can damage your skin.